 Uganda became a British Protectorate in 1894 and gained independence in 1962.
 October 9th is Uganda’s Independence Day celebrated annually.

 Uganda’s National Emblem is the coat of arms.
-Standing on a green mound is a shield and two crossed spears.
-The green symbolizes Uganda’s rich, green vegetation.
-Supporting the shield are the Uganda Kob, symbolizing abundance of wildlife; and the Crested Crane, Uganda’s national bird.
+Standing on a green mound is a shield, and two crossed spears.
+The green symbolises Uganda’s rich, green vegetation.
+Supporting the shield are the Uganda Kob, signifying the abundance of wildlife; and the Crested Crane, Uganda’s national bird.

-The shield and spears symbolize our readiness to defend our motherland against all enemies.
-Across the top of the shield are the waves of Lake Victoria, the second largest fresh water lake on earth.
-In the center of the shield is the sun, representing Uganda’s glorious sunny days.
+The shield and spears symbolise our readiness to defend our motherland against all enemies.
+Across the top of the shield are the waves of Lake Victoria, the second largest freshwater lake on earth.
+In the centre of the shield is the sun, representing Uganda’s glorious sunny days.